nmandilaras/nmandilaras.github.io/_pages/about.md

 ## 👋 About Me

-I am a Machine Learning Engineer with extensive experience in developing cutting-edge solutions, working with large-scale Recommender Systems, and applying deep reinforcement learning techniques.
+I am a Machine Learning Engineer with extensive experience in developing cutting-edge solutions, working on large-scale production systems, and applying Deep Learning techniques.
 My passion lies in solving complex problems through data-driven approaches and innovative technologies.
 {: #bio}

 ---